dondi/GRNsight-archive/documents/Apweiler-2012-data/Scripts/Documentation.md

     - Type "threshold_b" in cell B1
     - Copy all the gene id's from you network in column A starting at cell A2
     - Write all 0 for Column B ending in B16
+_REPEAT THE ABOVE STEPS FOR ALL YOUR NETWORKS_

+**Run GRNmap on the input workbooks**
+- Open Matlab application